Downtown Improvement District Implementation

 This State Statute specifies minimum accountability and reporting requirements for all Municpal Service Districts/BIDs in North Carolina.

-Additional accountability measures will be implemented for the Downtown BID in Asheville.
+Additional accountability measures will be implemented for the Downtown Improvement District in Asheville.

-The service provider will comply with all public records and open meetings laws for work associated with the BID contract and BID Steering Committee.
+The service provider will comply with all public records and open meetings laws for work associated with the service contract.

-The BID service provider will be required to provide accounting for funds expended pursuant to the BID contract.
+The MSD service provider will be required to provide accounting for funds expended pursuant to the service contract.

-The Asheville City Council maintains the final authority to approve the annual BID Budget and set the yearly tax rate.
+The Asheville City Council maintains the final authority to approve the annual MSD Budget and set the yearly tax rate.

-For the intial year of BID operation, there will be an annual operating budget of $1,250,000.
+For the intial year of operation, there will be an annual operating budget of $1,250,000.